Gabulhas/LC3-Lisp-Compiler/README.md

 ## TODO
 Check ([TODO.md](/TODO.md))

 ## Features (so far)

 - Lisp Parsing
 - Lexing
 - Basic Arithmetic (`+ - / * %`)

+Basically, for now it's a calculator that doesn't show the result ;) (It puts the result on top of the stack).